Topics in This Section

 "I was 31 years old," said Jessica.
 "I had a newborn and a 2 year old, and there was no way I should have been having this conversation about this type of cancer with anyone, and yet there I was.
 Dr. Hoffman was the only doctor who I really made a connection with, primarily because he was right there with me in terms of how crazy it was that it was all happening."

-Jessica appreciated the sound advice and agreed to have Dr. Hoffman perform surgery to determine the next course of action.
+Jessica appreciated the sound advice and agreed to have surgery performed to determine the next course of action.

-During surgery Dr. Hoffman found and removed some satellite tumors (a tumor that spread from the primary tumor through the lymph system and is very close to the original tumor), and upon completion of the surgery, Jessica's results came back with clean margins (the border of the tissue removed in surgery).
+During surgery they found and removed some satellite tumors (a tumor that spread from the primary tumor through the lymph system and is very close to the original tumor), and upon completion of the surgery, Jessica's results came back with clean margins (the border of the tissue removed in surgery).
 It was then that Jessica asked, "Can you guarantee that all of the cancer is gone from my body?"
-Although it was likely gone, Dr. Hoffman could not offer a guarantee.
+Although it was likely gone, the doctors could not offer a guarantee.

 Jessica was a fighter - and wanted to learn if there were other options available to her.

-With the support and encouragement of Dr. Hoffman, she followed up on some new treatments that learned about during her research.
-She found that that doctors in Hong Kong were using a new, experimental (at the time) procedure to isolate and eradicate cancer.
+With the support and encouragement of her doctors, she followed up on some new treatments that learned about during her research.
+She found that doctors in Hong Kong were using a new, experimental (at the time) procedure to isolate and eradicate cancer.
 The procedure involved surgically inserting radioactive isotopes into the liver through an artery.
-A similar procedure is now available in the United States* at leading cancer centers, such as Fox Chase, but in January of 2004, Jessica had to travel to Hong Kong to have it done.
+A similar procedure is now available in the United States* at leading cancer centers, such as Fox Chase.
+However, at the time in 2004, Jessica had to travel to Hong Kong to have it done.

 And, that's exactly what she did.
 With the blessing and the assistance of the doctors and staff at Fox Chase, Jessica was quickly able to get all of the necessary medical records transferred to the hospital in Hong Kong and underwent surgery which was followed by an 11-day stay in isolation.
 She returned home to the follow-up care of Fox Chase doctors who saw her once every 3 months for the first 3 years and then once a year after that.